Movile/rapiddo-ios-style-guide/README.md

 In order to maintain our status as a highly-scalable superapp, all Rapiddo code must follow these guidelines.
 This is not a complete list by any means, so feel free to make your own suggestions!

+## Regarding Frameworks

+Please do not import frameworks "just because".
+Try to do things natively, only importing frameworks if it means a massive improvement for every provider (such as `Cartography` and `PromiseKit`).
+Remember that this is not a regular app - if we imported frameworks for every little thing our binary would be in the gigabytes.

 ## Naming

 Using descriptive names makes code easier to read and understand.
 Use the Swift naming conventions described in the [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
 Also refer to the Clean Code's chapter on naming for more examples.
 Remember what was said at the Comment's section and be aware that property/parameter/method names should be enough documentation.
 Make sure that their purpose can be fully understood purely by reading its name.